Burckhardt

 Non-Western nations are faced with a dilemma: to imitate the West, adopt a low form of Western culture, and lose their spiritual vitality and creativity, or to isolate themselves from the West.
 Toynbee points out that Japan tried first one approach then the other, first isolation then imitation.
 While Japan has attained material success, this success has come at the cost of spiritual vitality and creativity.
 Toynbee argues that even nations that succeed in imitating the West, as Japan has, can’t accomplish anything except “to enlarge the quantity of the machine-made products of the imitated society instead of releasing new creative energies in human souls.”12 Thus, while the Western world is in a difficult predicament, a spiritual crisis, so too the non-Western world is in a difficult predicament.

-A study of ancient history should begin with the Russian historian, Rostovtzeff, who wrote a two-volume History of the Ancient World.
+A study of ancient history should begin with the Russian historian Rostovtzeff, who wrote a two-volume History of the Ancient World.
 The first volume deals with Mesopotamia, Egypt and Greece, and is entitled The Orient and Greece.
 The second volume, which deals with Rome, is even more interesting than the first.
 Rostovtzeff’s work is well-written, well-organized and profound.
+Not satisfied with literary sources, Rostovtzeff drew on archaeology, and his books contain photographs of artifacts.

 The Ancient City, by Fustel de Coulanges, looks at the Greeks and Romans from the standpoint of cultural anthropology; it describes the primitive religious ideas that were the foundation of ancient society.
 The Ancient City is clear and readable, and throws light not only on the Greeks and Romans, but on primitive man in general.
 It describes how primitive man worshipped his ancestors, how each primitive family had its own religion, how the individual was submerged in the family, and how the eldest son carried on the family religion.
 It also describes how the ancient city-state developed out of the primitive family, and how the ancient statesman was both ruler and priest, just as the primitive father had been both ruler and priest.